micsh/Behavioral-Cloning-P3/README.md

 ##### Model parameter tuning

-The model used an adam optimizer with a learning rate of 0.0001.
+The model used an Adam optimizer with a learning rate of 0.0001.

 ##### Final Model Architecture